lottadot/jiratools/README.md

 ###### Things to note

-* Basic Authentication must be enabled on your `JIRA` installation.
+* Basic Authentication *must* be enabled on your `JIRA` installation.
 * Some JIRA setups (can) prevent posting a comment when transitioning ('`Updating`' in `jiraupdatetool-speak`) an issue from one Workflow status to another.
 And it won't necessarily return an error in this configuration when attempted.
-If your Jira setup is like this, either consider changing the setup, or don't use `--comment` with `update`.
-Instead post the comment with `--comment` alone.
+If your Jira setup is like this, either:

+1. consider changing the setup, or
+2. don't use `--comment` with `update`.
+Instead post the comment with `comment` command alone.

 ##### Trial Jira Instance